-- Place the matte board or cardboard on the foil-covered cookie sheet.
+- Place the matte board on the foil-covered cookie sheet.

-- Place the cookie sheet in a 250 degree oven for about ten minutes, or leave the arrangement in the hot sun to melt.
-If you leave the sheet in the sun, use this time to talk to your child about the heat of the sun: why it is hot, how it is similar to an oven, and why it's important to wear sunscreen when outside.
+- Place the cookie sheet in the oven for around ten minutes, or leave the arrangement in the hot sun to melt.
+If you leave the sheet in the sun, talk to your child about the heat of the sun and how the sun is similar to an oven.

-- After the cookie sheet has cooled enough to be handled safely, have your child carefully push and swirl the melted crayon wax with the craft sticks to create a fun design before the wax begins to harden.
+- After the cookie sheet has cooled enough to be handled safely, but before the wax has hardened, have your child carefully push and swirl the melted crayon wax with the craft sticks to create a fun design.

 - She can now lay her canvas flat until the wax has completely dried.